 - >> Licensing FME Flow over the internet requires no inbound connection.
-For more information, see FME Flow Automatic Licensing URLs. - >> If you purchased credits for Dynamic Engines (CPU Usage), automatic mode only is supported.
+For more information, see FME Flow Automatic Licensing URLs. - >>> If you purchased credits for Dynamic Engines (CPU Usage), automatic mode only is supported.
 Manual mode licensing (below) is not supported. - 1.
 Open the FME Flow Web User Interface as a user assigned to the fmesuperuser role.
 If none of your FME Engines are licensed, you will see a prompt to activate FME Flow.
 Click on the prompt.
 Otherwise, select System Configuration > Licensing. - 2.
 Click Request New License. - 3.
 Complete the fields on the Request a New License page.
-If you have a product Serial Number, be sure to provide it. - 4.
-Licensing Mode: Select Automatic. - 5.
+If you have a product Serial Number, be sure to provide it. - Note If you are licensing multiple FME Flow installations as part of a fault- tolerant architecture, specify the same serial number for each installation.

+- 4. Licensing Mode: Select Automatic. - 5.
 Click OK. - 6.
-A message indicates that your license is installed, and your available engines appear momentarily on the Engines page.

-Note If the Serial Number you provided includes Dynamic Engines (CPU Usage), they are not configured to start by default.
+A message indicates that your license is installed, and your available engines appear momentarily on the Engines page. - Note If the Serial Number you provided includes Dynamic Engines (CPU Usage), they are not configured to start by default.
 You can start and configure your Dynamic Engines on the Engines page.